 Winners and losers

-Berardi continues the philosophy of Deleuze and Guattari in a poetic survey of the possible: a chaotic magma of bodily impulses, fantasies and ideas that enfold in the individual when facing the environment.
-This flow is gradually channelled through society by the constraints that might intend to serve as disciplinary and directional, but which can also end up suffocating the individual’s life-expression.
+Berardi continues the philosophy of Deleuze and Guattari in a poetic examination of the possible: a chaotic magma of bodily impulses, fantasies and ideas that surge up in the individual when facing the circumstances.
+This flow is gradually channelled through society by constraints intended to be disciplinary and directional, but which can also end up suffocating the individual’s life-expression.